vvvv/The-Gray-Book/reference/extending/writing-nodes.md

 #### Implementing dynamic Enums for VL

 Now in order to create a dynamic enum for VL we also need those two elements, the type and the definition.
-Both need to be implemented as classes in c#:
+Both need to be implemented as classes in C#:

 * The type needs to implement `IDynamicEnum`
 * The definition needs to implement `IDynamicEnumDefinition`